danjgates/danjgates.github.io/_posts/_markdownstaging/2024-01-29-pipe-1-nextflow.md

 ```

 This is correct in terms of Nextflow syntax but not sufficient for our overall purpose because we want what is produced here to be passed to our next step.
-To make this happen we add an output block to our process which looks like this:
+To make this happen we add an <mark>output block</mark> to our process which looks like this:

 ```
 process pullNCBI {